-The hostel you’ll be staying in the first night is the Albergue de Lugo.
-Getting there depends on where you fly into, but you will likely need to take a bus to Lugo from any city.
+Tentative details: Getting to Lugo depends on where you fly into, but you will likely need to take a bus to Lugo from any city.
 You can look at Rome2Rio for possible routes, and/or let us know which airport you plan to fly into and we'll be happy to help you figure out the rest of your transportation to Lugo.
 Please note that many local buses take coins/cash only, so have Euros on-hand.

 Can I stay in Spain longer?

 You are welcome to stay longer in Spain, either before or after Journey!
 You will need to book your own hostel for any additional nights.